tianxianglan01/FirstJupyterNotebook/README.md

 - How many aquariums?
 - What museum or related organization had the highest revenue last year?
 - How does the composition of museum types differ across the country?
+- For each type of museum, statistical measure on revenue and income?

 ## Viz

 Create a visualization of some aspect of the data set.
 Perhaps a chart showing museums/zoos/aquariums per state...

+Show a chart/plot/visualization which shows the distribution of money across the data set.